ceph/ceph/doc/rbd/qemu-rbd.rst

 takes a snapshot of the image.
 Finally, the user clones the snapshot (usually many times).
 See `Snapshots`_ for details.
-The ability to make copy-on-write clones of a snapshot means that Ceph can provision block device images to virtual machines quickly, because the client doesn't have to download an entire image each time it spins up a new virtual machine.
+The ability to make copy-on-write clones of a snapshot means that Ceph can provision block device images to virtual machines quickly, because the client does not have to download an entire image each time it spins up a new virtual machine.